Undal Municipality

-Undal is a former municipality that was located in the old Vest-Agder county in Norway.
+Undal is a former municipality in the old Vest-Agder county, Norway.
 The 368 km2 municipality existed from 1838 until its dissolution in 1845.
-It encompassed parts of the present-day municipalities of Lyngdal and Lindesnes.
-The municipality encompassed most of the Audnedalen valley which follows the river Audna southwards to the sea.

-History
+The area is now divided between Lindesnes Municipality and Lyngdal Municipality in the traditional district of Lister in Agder county.
+The administrative centre was the village of Vigeland.

+General information

 The parish of Undal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The municipality was short-lived and it existed only until 1845, when it was divided into the new municipalities of Nordre Undal (population: 802) in the north and Søndre Undal (population: 3,893) in the south.
-Prior to the split Undal had a population of 4,695.
+This municipality was short-lived and only existed for seven years.
+In 1845 it was split into two new municipalities: the rural northern district (population: 802) became the new Nordre Undal Municipality and the southern district (population: 3,893) became the new Søndre Undal Municipality.

 Name

 The municipality (originally the parish) is named after the Audnedalen valley (Auðnudalr), but over time the name was shorted due to a corruption of the language.
 The first element is the genitive case of the river name Auðna (now Audna).
 The river name is derived from the word auðn which means "destruction" or "wasteland" (because of the flooding that often happens along the river).
 The last element is dalr which means "valley" or "dale".
 The municipality was dissolved in 1848, but the name lived on.
-In the early 20th century, the name Undal was Norwegianized to Audnedal, bringing back its more original spelling.
+In the early 20th century, the name Undal was Norwegianized to Audnedal, bringing back its more original spelling, and in 1964, a new Audnedal Municipality was re-created in this area.

+Churches

+The Church of Norway had one parish (sokn) within Undal Municipality.
+At the time of the municipal dissolution, it was part of the Undal prestegjeld and the Mandal prosti (deanery) in the Diocese of Agder.